-Lion Throne: The seat of Buddha Shakyamuni, in this instance referring to the throne of the Buddhist Master, His Holiness Karma Kuchen Rinpoche, ascending to the Palyul lineage throne as the 12th throne holder.
+Lion Throne: The seat of Buddha Shakyamuni, used to refer to the lineage throne of the Buddhist Master.
+For example, His Holiness Karma Kuchen Rinpoche, ascending to the Palyul lineage throne as the 12th throne holder.

 Lotus Lord: Padmasambhava (otherwise known as Guru Rinpoche) who, through his extraordinary qualities and realization, ensured the establishment of Buddhism in Tibet in the 8th Century.
 In the Nyingma School of Vajrayana Buddhism he is considered to be the condensed essence of all the Buddhas.